Helle Lambridis: Early life

-Elli Lambridi was born in Athens on 22 January 1896.
-Her father, Ioanni Lambridi, from Doliana, Epirus, was a lawyer and senator in the first Venizelos administration, and known for his work concerning the liberation of Epirus.
+Helle Lambridis was born in Athens on 22 January 1896.
+Her father, Ioannis Lambridis, from Doliana, Epirus, was a lawyer and senator in the first Venizelos administration, and known for his work concerning the liberation of Epirus.
 Her mother Sofia was Athenian, her family from Mytilene.
-Lambridi graduated from a boy's grammar school in Athens, then studied Classics at the University of Athens (1911-1916).
+Lambridis graduated from a boy's grammar school in Athens, then studied Classics at the University of Athens (1911-1916).

 She was awarded a postgraduate scholarship to study in Zurich in 1917, which she completed in philosophy and pedagogy.
 She received her PhD in 1919 with a thesis on Aristotle’s principles of knowledge.
 During this time in Zurich, she met Nikos Kazantzakis, with whom she went on a number of journeys through Switzerland between January and September 1918, beginning with a "pilgrimage" to the Upper Engadine in the footsteps of Nietzsche.
 Kazantzakis later nicknamed her "Mudita", meaning "joy at the pleasure of others".
 Their relationship continued on and off until 1957.